All Episodes

 It's a condition of the heart.

-And these young guys, I say young guys because they're they're not, you know, their 40s and 50s.
+And these young guys, I say young guys because they're not, you know, their 40s and 50s.

-In the United States of America, his father was a bartender.
+His father was a bartender.

-John Kasich's dad was a mailman, you know the drill.
+John Kasich's dad was a mailman.

-And it's this tremendous opportunity.
+And it's This tremendous opportunity.

 And here's the first day.